se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 OK
 ```

-There should be no `ERROR` output for the runs.
+There should be no `ERROR` output (instead of the "DONE") for the runs.

 # Step by Step Instructions
 <!-- TODO explain how to reproduce any experiments or other activities that support the conclusions in your paper.
 Write this for readers who have a deep interest in your work and are studying it to improve it or compare against it.
 If your artifact runs for more than a few minutes, point this out, note how long it is expected to run (roughly) and explain how to run it on smaller inputs.
 Reviewers may choose to run on smaller inputs or larger inputs depending on available resources.